archellir/blog.arcbjorn.com/data/posts/smallest-range-covering-elements-from-k-lists-go.md

     // sort by list index
     sort.Slice(commonList, func(i int, j int) bool {
-        // if the current number equals next number in the common commonList if commonList[i].num == commonList[j].num {
+        // if the current number equals next number in the common list if commonList[i].num == commonList[j].num {
             // sort by the list
             return commonList[i].list < commonList[j].list
         }
-        // if the numbers are not the same, sort by actual number value return commonList[i].num < commonList[j].num
+        // if the numbers are not the same, we sort by actual number value return commonList[i].num < commonList[j].num
     })